Skip to main content

 #

-To investigate the origin of these dynamics, it is easy to build a japanese seesaw with bits and bobs of Lego and K’Nex toys.
-It is important to take into consideration the system important parameters.
+To investigate this behaviour using the mechanical system, it is easy to build the japanese seesaw with bits and bobs of Lego and K’Nex toys.
+It however important to take into consideration some of the system important parameters.

 $$I\ddot{\Phi}=- \frac{gl}{2}\sin\Phi$$ Or: $$\ddot{\Phi}=-\frac{g}{l}\frac{m_1-m_2}{m_b+3(m_1-m_2)}\sin\Phi\quad(3)$$